net-lisias-ksph/KIS/Settings.cfg.md

 - `maxVolume`: Maximum volume of the EVA inventory
 - `openSndPath`: Open sound path of the inventory
 - `closeSndPath`: Close sound path of the inventory
-- `slotHotkeysEnabled`: Specifies if hotkeys should be handled to (de)equip item,s from the kerbal's personal inventory.
-- `slotHotkeyX`: Maps a specific key as a hotkey for the inventory item (de)equip action.
-Kerbal's personal inventory has exactly 8 slots, and `X` in the setting name is a slot number starting from 1.
-You may use value `None` to skip assignment for a particular slot.
-By default slots' hotkeys are bound to alpha keys 1-8.

 ###### `EvaPickup`
 This is the default behaviour of every kerbal for pickup.
 Take note that some parameters can be changed by a tool.